-- (a) the Society shall, to the amount of the grant, be subrogated to any rights and remedies in respect of the loss of that person to whom the grant is made or of the advocate and solicitor, clerk or servant; and - (b) the person to whom the grant is made shall have no right under bankruptcy or other legal proceedings or otherwise to receive any sum out of the assets of the advocate and solicitor, clerk or servant in respect of the loss until the Society has been reimbursed the full amount of its grant. - (14) References in sub-paragraphs (13)(a) and (b) to the person to whom the grant is made or to the advocate and solicitor, clerk or servant shall include, in the event of his death, insolvency or other disability, references to his personal representative or any other person having authority to administer his estate. - (15) Subject to the provisions of this Order and with the approval of the Chief Justice, the Council may make rules with respect to the procedure to be followed in giving effect to this paragraph and with respect to any matter incidental, ancillary or supplemental to these provisions or concerning the administration or protection of the Fund. - (16) No grant shall be made under this paragraph in respect of any loss unless notice of the loss is received by the Society in such manner and within such time after the loss first came to the knowledge of the person sustaining it as may be prescribed by the rules.
+- (13) On the making by the Society of any grant under this paragraph to any person in respect of any loss - (a) the Society shall, to the amount of the grant, be subrogated to any rights and remedies in respect of the loss of that person to whom the grant is made or of the advocate and solicitor, clerk or servant; and - (b) the person to whom the grant is made shall have no right under bankruptcy or other legal proceedings or otherwise to receive any sum out of the assets of the advocate and solicitor, clerk or servant in respect of the loss until the Society has been reimbursed the full amount of its grant. - (14) References in sub-paragraph (13)(a) and (b) to the person to whom the grant is made or to the advocate and solicitor, clerk or servant shall include, in the event of his death, insolvency or other disability, references to his personal representative or any other person having authority to administer his estate. - (15) Subject to the provisions of this Order and with the approval of the Chief Justice, the Council may make rules with respect to the procedure to be followed in giving effect to this paragraph and with respect to any matter incidental, ancillary or supplemental to these provisions or concerning the administration or protection of the Fund - (16) No grant shall be made under this paragraph in respect of any loss unless notice of the loss is received by the Society in such manner and within such time after the loss first came to the knowledge of the person sustaining it as may be prescribed by the rules.

-Professional indemnity.
+Professional indemnity